Right Arrow

 TABLE OF CONTENTS

-This detailed guide explores the top five preventable injuries in commercial and institutional building construction—falls from heights, struck-by incidents, caught-in/between accidents, amputations, and pedestrian-vehicle collisions—and demonstrates how AI-powered video intelligence can dramatically reduce risk, improve compliance, and save lives on the jobsite.
+This detailed guide explores the four most addressable injuries in commercial and institutional building construction and shows how Video AI can reduce risk, improve compliance, and keep crews safer on the jobsite.
 It includes actionable insights, real-world scenarios, OSHA statistics, and best practices for integrating technology with existing safety protocols.

 By